segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ## Step 1: Build a Linked Audience

 You can build a Linked Audience from profiles associated with an entity, trait, event, or existing audience.
+You can also filter on profile traits and event history, and filter on warehouse entities mapped to the Data Graph.

 ![Choose your audience conditions](/docs/engage/images/conditions.png)